Liberum Capital Increases Hipgnosis Songs Fund (LON:SONG) Price Target to GBX 130

-Hipgnosis Songs Fund (LON:SONG) had its price objective boosted by Liberum Capital from GBX 116 ($1.43) to GBX 130 ($1.60) in a research note released on Thursday, Stock Target Advisor reports.
+Hipgnosis Songs Fund (LON:SONG) had its price objective upped by Liberum Capital from GBX 116 ($1.43) to GBX 130 ($1.60) in a report released on Thursday, Stock Target Advisor reports.
 Liberum Capital currently has a buy rating on the stock.

-The business also recently declared a dividend, which was paid on Friday, July 31st.
-Shareholders of record on Thursday, July 16th were issued a GBX 1.25 ($0.02) dividend.
+The firm also recently disclosed a dividend, which was paid on Friday, July 31st.
+Investors of record on Thursday, July 16th were paid a GBX 1.25 ($0.02) dividend.
 This represents a yield of 1.07%.
 The ex-dividend date was Thursday, July 16th.
-Hipgnosis Songs Fund’s payout ratio is 81.97%.
+Hipgnosis Songs Fund’s dividend payout ratio (DPR) is presently 81.97%.

 Receive News & Ratings for Hipgnosis Songs Fund Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Hipgnosis Songs Fund and related companies with MarketBeat.com's FREE daily email newsletter.